 There are a number of things you need to consider when choosing any protein supplementation.
 Your number one priority, aside from getting the right amount of protein, would be to get the right amount of nutrition for you and your baby.

 - You may not think it’s important, but the different types of protein powder you’ll get play a good part in its efficacy.
 While WHEY may be the most popular option, I highly recommend plant-based like pea protein or brown rice protein instead.
 These are not only more easily digestible, but they usually come packed with a host of other vitamins and nutrients that are beneficial to you and your growing baby.
 If you want something different, you could also try a collagen protein powder, which will help you maintain a healthy appearance as well.

 Sweeteners or Added Sugars

-- Try to make sure you’re getting a protein powder that contains as little sweeteners as possible.
+- Try to make sure you’re getting a protein powder that contains as few sweeteners as possible.
 While stevia is a popular option, it would be better to choose something sweetened with monk fruit instead.
 Stevia may not be the best option for a prenatal protein powder.
-However, if it can be avoided, opting for an unsweetened would be best since it’s also more versatile.
+However, if it can be avoided, opting for an unsweetened one would be best since it’s also more versatile.